Donaldduck8/defrag-demo-renderer/README.md

 2. Create settings.py and populate it
 	1. Set up a Discord bot, enable all intents and place its Discord token in settings.py
 	2. Choose which channels your bot should listen to, copy their IDs and place them in settings.py
-	3. Create a Streamable account and sign in
+	3. Create a Streamable account and enter your e-mail address and password in email_and_password.json
-	4. Copy your Streamable headers and cookies from your browser and place them in settings.py

 3. Download ffmpeg.exe and put it on your PATH
 4. Run pip install -r requirements.txt
 5. Run playwright install